The Equalizer: Introducing Shape-Gain Decomposition in Neural Audio Codecs: Proposed Method: The Equalizer

 where $\odot$ denotes element-wise multiplication.
 Then, for each frame, the gain, here denoted $g_m$, is computed as:

-where $n$ represents the intra-frame sample index ranging from $0$ to $N-1$.
-This scalar value represents the local energy of the speech/audio signal, and the succession of $g_m$ values over the frames represents its energy temporal envelope (or profile).
+where $n$ represents the index of the sample within the frame.
+This scalar value represents the local energy of the speech/audio signal, and the succession of $g_m$ values over the frames represents its temporal energy envelope (or profile).
 The normalized shape vector, denoted $\bar{\mathbf{s}}_w[m]$, is then obtained by:

 where $\epsilon = 10^{-12}$ is a small constant used to prevent numerical instability if $g_m$ is equal to zero.